People

 Professor of Physics and member of the Lewis-Sigler Institute for Integrative Genomics

 I am interested in providing quantitative descriptions of the rich qualitative phenomena of complex biological systems to understand how they derive from general principles.
 I work at the interface between physics and biology, often marrying theory and experiment.
-Clearly, there is something very fundamental that distinguishes inanimate from living systems, and what drives my group’s research is the belief that the same physical laws must govern both classes of systems.
+Clearly, there is something fundamental that distinguishes inanimate from living systems, and what drives my group’s research is the belief that the same physical laws must govern both classes of systems.
 Life magically emerges within this framework, leading us to new areas of physics, which we seek to uncover.
 To make progress we pursue a physics-style approach, combining state-of-the-art experimental techniques, often developing new kinds of measurements in living systems, with sophisticated data analysis methods that allow for stringent tests of simple models and theory.

 Contact